zulfikra96/actix-scaffolding/README.md

 ### prerequire
 -   Rust 1.75 or latest version
-- create .env file or change .env-file to .env
+- create .env file or change .env-example to .env
 - run the app "./start.sh" if you are using linux distro or using cli command "cargo run"